nguyenkevins/nitrogen/README.md

 * Activity Bug Fix

 ## Summary
-Nitrogen is a multi-purpose discord bot, which has the following functionality:
+Nitrogen is a multi-purpose discord bot, which has the following functionalities:
 * Remove a message that contains a listed banned word
 * See the time when the user was last online
 * View user experience progression and level
 * Display server information
 * Kick/Ban a user
+* and many more...

 ## Prerequisite
 * MySQL v8.x